jamesaoverton/hipc-validation/README.md

 2. blue: automatic replacement of an unambiguous match with the exact scientific name for a virus
 3. orange: suggestion for manual replacement
 4. red: not recognized as a name for a virus
+5. dark red: not recognized as a name in the NCBI Taxonomy

 ## Web Service